maueroats/teaching--2020-2021/content/ap-cs/haskell/mancala/ui.md

   return ()
 ```

-Functions you need to define:
+Functions you need to define.
+Lines include values that will let the
+program run (although incorrectly).

 ```
+is_game_over :: Board -> Bool
+is_game_over board = undefined -- False -- and it will run

+winner :: Board -> Player
+winner board = undefined -- 0 -- and it will run

 is_legal_move :: Board -> Square -> Bool
 is_legal_move board n = undefined -- True -- and it will run